SuryaAbdillah/surya-abdillah-portfolio/README.md

 # Surya Abdillah's Portfolio Website

-Repositori ini berupa website portofolio Surya.
-Temukan berbagai hal menarik terkait saya, dari projek-projek yang berkaitan dengan ML, AI, NLP, database, Image Processing, dan sebagainya.
-Selain itu, terkadang saya juga membuat kue untuk mengisi waktu luang saya. 😁
+This repository is a portfolio website of Surya.
+Discover various interesting things about me, from projects related to ML, AI, NLP, databases, Image Processing, and more.
+Additionally, I sometimes bake cakes in my free time. 😁

-Anda dapat menghubungi saya melalui LinkedIn atau Email saya:
+You can contact me via LinkedIn or my email:

 - LinkedIn: [Surya's LinkedIn](https://www.linkedin.com/in/surya-abdillah/)
 - Email: [suryaabdillah172@gmail.com](mailto:suryaabdillah172@gmail.com)